Gran Fondo Important Details

 Staging in the Large Group

 Please situate yourself at the start line according to your realistic skill level and pace.
-Look for the signs.
+The ACE Peloton will line up at the front as they average 21+ mph.
 Seriously, if you really are a fast rider, or you know you can sustain 18-19+ mph all day, stage up near the front and be with your peeps.
 If you’ll be livin’ in the granny gear, please stage toward the back.
 We're all here for our own version of fun.

 Rules of the Road